 For businesses that manage sensitive data, whether medical, financial or otherwise, the necessity for robust cybersecurity cannot be overstated.
-Clarissa Banks, Chief Information Security Officer at Deluxe, recently shared how her team works to keep the organization safe, secure, educated and engaged, while having fun along the way.
+Here are some ways the Deluxe Information Security team works to keep the business safe, secure, educated and engaged—while having a little fun along the way.

 Keys to effective cybersecurity training